-where \textbf{x} is an arbitrary material point inside the domain $\Omega$, $I$ is a bivariate index, $\boldsymbol{\xi}=(\xi,\eta)$ is the parametric coordinate ($\xi,\eta\in[0,1]$), $ \tilde{\textbf{x}}_I$ represents a control point of the control mesh, and $w_I(t)$ is the deflection projected at control point $I$.
+where $\textbf{x}=(x,y)$ is an arbitrary material point in the neutral plane ($z = 0$), $I$ is a bivariate index, and $w_I(t)$ is the deflection projected at control point $I$ at time $t$.
 Substituting equation (\ref{eq:x}) and equation (\ref{eq:wh}) into the weak form of the problem, the following coupled system of algebraic equations is obtained: